Scroll down for answers to frequently asked questions on topics related to the University Archives and Records Management Program.

 Records then enter into the queue for processing.
 Processing includes the appraisal of the content and the elimination of duplicate and routine transactional material that does not warrant the costs of long-term retention.
 If needed, the records may be rehoused for better storage.
 Digital files undergo automated analysis, including viral scans, and review for protected personal information.
 Given the large volume of university records, the material is not reviewed at the item level.

 The final step in archival processing includes the preparation of a descriptive finding aid.
 The finding aid provides a historical overview of the transferring unit and a description of the records summarizing the content, date spans, and how they are organized.
 A contents list is prepared enumerating folder titles within each box.
-The records are then available for research in accordance with applicable access policies
+The records are then available for research under applicable access policies.

 I may need information from the records at the archives.
 How should I proceed?

 You have several choices depending on the nature of your need.

 If your needs are complex and require extensive research, a visit to the Bentley Historical Library may be appropriate.
 For example, preparation for a significant anniversary often requires at least a few visits in order to understand the depth and breadth of resources available to you.
 Reference research requests can be submitted by email to firstname.lastname@example.org.